JCarlee/ngs-update/README.md

 ### Completing the Update

-Following completion of script, run the internal dbf2Sql utility to complete the NGS update process.
+Following completion of script, run the internal dbf2Sql utility to complete the NGS update process (or add to scheduled task).

 ## Author